tabiahealth/frontend-challenge/README.md

 In this challenge, we expect you to:

 - Follow the layout indication provided on the prototypes;
-- Implement a resonsive layout, with support to mobile devices;
+- Implement a responsive layout, with good support to mobile devices;
 - Provide a runnable application;
 - Write all code and documentation in english.